Get Pre-Approved For Your Car Loan Apply Now

 What is the difference between a lease and finance agreement?

 Ownership is the main difference between lease and finance agreements.
 With lease agreements, you return the car to the dealer at the end of the contract, and your payments cover the depreciation of the car’s value.
-Leasing is basically the same as renting.
+Leasing is basically the same as a long term rental.
 You don’t own the car, but you usually have the option to buy it at the end of the term.

-Although monthly payments on a lease are generally cheaper than financing, lease agreements come with annual kilometre restrictions, early termination stipulations, and accumulative wear & tear charges that should be taken into consideration if you're trying to decide what type of finance is right for you.
+Although monthly payments on a lease are generally cheaper than financing, lease agreements come with annual kilometre restrictions, early termination stipulations, accumulative wear & tear charges, and various other additional fees that should be taken into consideration if you're trying to decide what type of finance is right for you.

 How does leasing a vehicle work?